zzcczc/COMP0035-tutorials-2025/docs/8_classes_database_2/8-09-comparison.md

 10. Find all the Paralympics that have competitors who are 'Amputees'
 11. **Update** all instances of the disability 'Les Autres' to 'Other'

+NB: Normalisation aims to reduce redundancy and increase data integrity.
+Queries in this exercise may seem quicker and simpler using the database that has not been normalised, however, using a database that is not normalised is **not recommended**, so please do not do this in your coursework.